zunzun08/An-Introduction-to-Metropolis-Hastings-Algorithm-and-Overlay/Metropolis Hastings Algorithm.md

 # The Metropolis Hastings Algorithm

 **Introduction:**
-The Metropolis-Hastings (MH) algorithm is a Monte Carlo Markov Chain (MCMC) method that allows us to generate samples from a target probability distribution of interest.
-It works by selecting two probability density functions (pdf): one pdf represents the target distribution and the other a proposal distribution.
-Through an iterative process, samples are drawn from the proposal pdf, and are then accepted or rejected based on a criterion that ensures the final collection of samples approximate the target distribution.
-After completing the process, the MH algorithm simulates sampling from the target distribution without the use of sampling from the target distribution.
+The Metropolis-Hastings (MH) algorithm is a Monte Carlo Markov Chain (MCMC) method that allows us to generate samples from a "target" distribution.
+A target distribution has function form but whose constant of integration is unknown.
+This makes sampling from the distribution impossible via rendering common sampling techniques such as the inverse CDF method of sampling useless.
+The Metropolis Hastings algorithm works by an iterative process where samples are drawn from the proposal density function and samples are then accepted or rejected based on measures of overlap.
+That is, how likely one sample from our proposal distribution is to come from our target distriution.
+Finally after a few thousand iternations, the MH algorithm simulates sampling from the target distribution, bypassing the need to calculate the constant of integration for the target distribution.

 **Example:**
-Suppose $p(x) \sim N(0,1)$ and $q(x) \sim N(1,2)$ where $p(x)$ is a distribution that is easy to sample from and $q(x)$ is difficult to sample from.
+Suppose $q(x) \sim N(0,1)$ and $p(x) \sim N(1,2)$ where $p(x)$ is a distribution that is easy to sample from and $q(x)$ is difficult to sample from.
 By applying the MH Algorithm 10,000 times, and only sampling from $p(x)$, we can achieve the following result:

 ![Alt Text](Animations/metropolis_hastings-ezgif.com-video-to-gif-converter.gif)